NobleID

 When you update content (correction/new data)

-POST /api/v1/nobleid/works/example_root_id/versions
+POST /api/v1/nobleid/work/example_root_id/versions

 { "change_notes": "Corrigendum: data table updated" }